cjhdev/flora/readme.md

 - doesn't implement application interfaces (e.g. it doesn't fire webhooks or force you to use protobufs)

 Flora is useful in situations where you want a scriptable Network Server without a bunch of other stuff.
-The only run-time dependency (aside from Ruby) is Redis and this can be replaced by [FakeRedis](https://github.com/guilleiguaran/fakeredis).
+The only run-time dependency (aside from Ruby) is Redis, which can be replaced by [FakeRedis](https://github.com/guilleiguaran/fakeredis).

 ## Features